akbhatisain/Terraform-AWS-CodeBase/README.md

 ### Contributing

 We welcome contributions from the community!
-Whether it's a bug fix, a new feature, or improved documentation, your input is valuable.
+Whether it's a bug fix, a new feature, or improved documentation.
+Your input is valuable.

 ### Contribution Guidelines